Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Problem Formulation and Design

 We build Dimmer on LWB's 2019 reimplementation \cite{Mager2019}, and depict its architecture in Fig.~\ref{fig:dimmer_arch}.
 Dimmer is composed of three main novel components: a \textit{statistics collector}, closing the feedback loop, the \textit{central adaptivity control} incorporating our deep-Q network (DQN), and a \textit{forwarder selection} implementing multi-armed bandits.
 A controller manages and coordinates the different components, by updating internal scheduling parameters as well as the bus interface, and by polling the collected statistics.
 The statistics collector has access to the LWB runtime and sent and received packets.

 \textbf{Execution.} Dimmer works in communication rounds, see Fig.~\ref{fig:central_adaptivity}.
 A central coordinator starts the round with a control slot, during which it disseminates both the communication schedule as well as an adaptivity command: a new global retransmission parameter $N_{TX}$, or a command allowing devices to execute locally their multi-armed bandits instances.
 Immediately after the control slot, all nodes in the network apply the new $N_{TX}$ parameter.
-Additionally, all devices measure their performance, i.e., reliability and radio-on time at the end of each slot.
-A series of data slots follows the control slot.
+Additionally, all devices measure their performance, i.e., reliability (packet reception rate, ratio of packets received / expected) and radio-on time at the end of each slot.
+A series of data slots follow the control slot.
 For each data slot, the source appends to its payload a two-byte header representing two performance metrics: its radio-on time averaged over the last floods, and its reliability (packet reception rate).
 All receivers locally record the performance of distant devices.
+Further, Dimmer uses slot-based channel-hopping; a static, global hopping-sequence is used for data slots, while all control slots are executed on channel 26.

 \textbf{Global view.} Dimmer continuously builds a global snapshot of the network, that is used both by the coordinator for adaptivity, and by other devices for the forwarder selection.
 We estimate reliability via the schedule: if no message is received during an assigned slot, it is considered lost.
 If no information is received from a given node, its feedback is locally filled with pessimistic values: 0\% reliability and 100\% radio-on time.